Neyrah/HTML-Basics/#Commands and Goals.md

 # ✅ Goal of The Week

 * Design a small website incorporating all these elements.
-* Mine here is to design a course outline, using everithing I've learned while actively having to recall all the knowledge and building it into a wesbite!
+* Mine here is to design a course outline, using everything I've learned while actively having to recall all the knowledge and building it into a wesbite!